elf0/elf.map.android/README.md

 Map data converted from osm xml file (http://www.openstreetmap.org).

 Use "MapMaker" to convert map.
-It based on Qt-5.3.1 and linux-x64.
+It based on linux-x64.
 example:
   "./MapMaker greater-london.osm . -0.95 51.28 0.5 0.5"